Training, testing, validating Deep Learning Autonomous Driving

 - Massively parallel, multiple ego cars, multiple sensor feeds, multiple human drivers.

-JLR Test Route, with live traffic, showing an example of a Digital Road Model of a public road test route built to a quality that is sufficient to achieve correlation not just for vehicle dynamics testing, but also for ADAS & Autonomous testing that exercises the toolchain from sensor model through to ground truth validation and ultimately a driver in the loop.
+This is Jaguar Land Rover’s Test Route, with live traffic, showing an example of a Digital Road Model of a public road test route.
+Due to its high quality it is possible to achieve correlation not just for vehicle dynamics testing, but also for ADAS & Autonomous testing that exercises the toolchain from sensor model through to ground truth validation and ultimately a driver in the loop.

-This video compresses an entire day, from dawn to dusk, with four changes of weather into just 10 seconds to illustrate the variety of conditions that may be simulated when using an rFpro driving simulator for testing and validation, particularly of ADAS and Autonomous systems.
+This video compresses an entire day, from dawn to dusk, with four changes of weather into just 10 seconds to illustrate the variety of conditions that may be simulated when using a driving simulator with rFpro for testing and validation, particularly of ADAS and Autonomous systems.

-A quick introduction to rFpro showing highlights of the latest (2014) build of the Nordschleife, over 4 man-years effort were required to reproduce the circuit.
+A quick introduction to rFpro showing highlights of the Nordschleife, over 4 man-years effort were required to reproduce the circuit.
 The entire 20.8km circuit’s road surface has been built with 1cm resolution in x and y accurate to less than 1 millimetre.

 rFpro Dawn To Dusk – using rFpro to test ADAS sensors in different lighting conditions.
 Shadows and direct sunlight can make the white lines, road signs and other features difficult to detect. rFpro allows you to exercise your entire ADAS toolchain, from sensor through to human driver in a wide variety of conditions.

-rFpro is used by Automotive OEMs and Motorsport manufacturers to assist with the development of chassis, drivertrain and safety systems.
+rFpro is used by Automotive OEMs and Motorsport manufacturers to assist with the development of chassis, powertrain, driveline and safety systems.

 rFpro is being used by most of the F1 teams and NASCAR manufacturers to assist with development and testing of new cars and setups.
 This video shows an example of an F1 circuit